Democrat Party Racism -Part 1

 • 1921: Republican President Harding delivers a formal speech in Alabama condemning lynching. – Link.

-• 1921: Republican Homer P. Snyder proposes the Indian Citizenship Act granting full citizenship to America’s indigenous people.
+• 1921: Republican Homer P. Snyder proposes the Indian Citizenship Act, granting full citizenship to America’s indigenous people.
 President Calvin Coolidge signs it into law.

 • 1922: Democrats Successfully Stop Republicans From Making Lynching A Federal Crime by creating a filibuster in the U.S. Senate.

-• 1924: Republican President Coolidge signs the Indian Citizenship Act granting full citizenship to America’s Indigenous people.
+• 1924: Republican President Coolidge signs the Indian Citizenship Act, granting full citizenship to America’s Indigenous people.

 • 1926: Republican Bertha Landes becomes the first female mayor.
-Landes served Seattle, Washington from 1926-1928.
+Landes served Seattle, Washington, from 1926 to 1928.

 • 1929: Republican Octaviano Larrazolo becomes the first Mexican American United States Senator.